-Applicants for appointment and reappointment to multiple member municipal boards, committees, commissions and authorities shall provide to the appointing authority proof of residence in the
+Applicants for appointment and reappointment to multiple member municipal boards, committees,

 Town.
 For purposes of this by-law, proof of residence shall include, but not be limited to, a driver's license, recent utility bill, rent receipt on a landlord's printed letterhead, lease, duplicate copy of a voter registration affidavit, or any other government-issued printed identification which contains the person's name and address.
 The appointing authority may require provision of additional evidence of residence.
 (Article 9 of October 23, 2006 Town Meeting, Approved by Attorney General February 6, 2007).